-The CITY will notify the affected covered employee of any controlled substances test that is reported positive by the MRO and will immediately remove the employee from performing safety-sensitive functions.
+The CITY will notify the affected covered employee of any alcohol or controlled substances test that is reported positive by the BAT or MRO and will immediately remove the employee from performing safety-sensitive functions.
 An employee may request a copy of controlled substances test results from the CITY with a written request.
-In addition, the CITY will notify applicants of the results of pre-employment controlled substances testing if the applicant requests that information in writing within 60 days after we notify the applicant that he/she has or has not been hired.